Crisismap/crirismap-frontend/README.md

 # Crisismap front-end

-## Purpose

-(see https://github.com/Crisismap/crisismap-backend for generic scheme and explanation)
+(see https://github.com/Crisismap/crisismap-docs for generic scheme and explanation)

 ## Tech stack